About Contact Lenses

 For those who have certain types of vision problems, such as myopia, hyperopia, or presbyopia, being able to get the condition diagnosed and treated simultaneously makes the process really convenient.
 The on-site optical clinic at Palm Beach Eye Center offers the most innovative vision technology and an optics lab.
-For added convenience, we can offer our patients prescriptions in an hour or less.
-Additionally, you can select from a wide variety of fashionable frames and traditional or specialty contact lenses.
+For added convenience, we can offer our patients prescriptions from their contact lenses in an hour or less.
 If you require contact lenses as soon as possible, we maintain an ample stock of the most common diameters and prescriptions so you can take them home on the same day.
-Our optical team located in Lake Worth, FL is here to ensure that you select the right frames or contacts for the proper fit and appearance.
+Our optical team located in Lake Worth, FL is here to help you with your contact lenses exam to make sure you get the proper fit and appearance.

 Is it better to wear contacts or glasses?

 Both contact lenses and glasses have their pros and cons.
 One of the most common reasons for wearing contacts is that you don’t have to worry about glasses falling off your face, and they’re not as easy to damage.
 This is especially good for active people.
 Contacts also have less distortion, giving you more natural vision.